MIS - Enterprise Resource Planning

-ERP is an integrated, real-time, cross-functional enterprise application, an enterprise wide transaction framework that supports all internal business processes of a company.
+ERP is an integrated, real-time, cross-functional enterprise application, an enterprise-wide transaction framework that supports all the internal business processes of a company.

-It supports all core business processes like sales order processing, inventory management and control, production and distribution planning and finance.
+It supports all core business processes such as sales order processing, inventory management and control, production and distribution planning, and finance.

 Business integration and automated data update

 Linkage between all core business processes and easy flow of integration